moonblade/cka/README.md

 - IPVS (ip virtual server), built on top of netfilter, doesn't need to setup iptables for everything, uses hashmaps so has much better scalability.
 (existing way is to add each pod in service to iptable and load balancing is done by host)

-- cni is used to automate the networking process
+- cni is used to automate the networking process, on how to connect network namespace and network plugin
   - CNI - [weave net](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/)

 </details>